Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Methodology

 \subsection{Motivation}

-Existing privacy protection methods (e.g., Anti-DreamBooth~\cite{van2023anti}, SimAC~\cite{wang2024simac}) realize the privacy protection by maximizing the reconstruction error (\ie, $\mathcal{L}_{cond}$ (Eq.~\eqref{eq:condition_loss})) of clean images with concept $\mathcal{S}$ as input prompt.
+Existing privacy protection methods (e.g., Anti-DreamBooth~\cite{van2023anti}, SimAC~\cite{wang2024simac}) realize the privacy protection by maximizing the reconstruction error (\textit{i.e.}, $\mathcal{L}_{cond}$ (Eq.~\eqref{eq:condition_loss})) of clean images with concept $\mathcal{S}$ as input prompt.
 Specifically, the reconstruction loss is:

 Despite their demonstrated effectiveness, these protection methods share the same limitation.

 \textbf{Limitation of existing method.} Anti-personalization aims to prevent text-to-image models from learning the identity of a specific individual by introducing adversarial perturbations to a set of their images.
 Unlike traditional adversarial attacks in single-image tasks such as classification, which require only a single perturbed sample, anti-personalization involves generating multiple perturbed images of the same subject.
 This fundamental distinction underscores the importance of modeling the relationships among these samples to ensure effective identity obfuscation.